Medical Waste Management Market

 Pharmaceutical Waste

-Pharmaceutical waste accounts for about 25% of the global medical waste management market.
+Pharmaceutical waste accounts for about 25% of the medical waste management market.
 It includes expired medications, unused drugs, and their packaging.
 Improper disposal of pharmaceutical waste can lead to environmental pollution and health risks due to the potential for drug misuse.
 Strict regulations are in place to ensure that pharmaceutical waste is handled and disposed of in a safe and compliant manner.

 Medical Waste Management Market, Segmentation by Waste Generator